Assettoo/Assetto-MainDEV/README.md

  4)We have used GODWOKEN L2 TESTNET to Deploy our DAPP and implemented Succesfull Transactions for our DApp.

- 5)We have used IPFS(BY INFURA) to Upload,Retrieve etc our Docs on the DECENTRALISED PLATFORM.
+ 5)We have used IPFS API(BY INFURA) to Upload,Retrieve etc our Docs on the DECENTRALISED PLATFORM as AES(Advanced Encryption Standard) encryption is used to encrypt data before uploading to IPFS(Inter Planetary File System).

  6)We have used used METAMASK & CONNECT WALLET for CKB transaction through our integration with pw-core(pw-SDK).